EMD SD70 series: SD70ACe/45 (2004–present)

-SD70IAC (2019-present)
+SD70IAC (2019–present)

 In early 2019 with the delivery of the new SD70ACe-T4C locomotives to Norfolk Southern, a new type of the T4C (Tier 4 Credit) locomotives was rolled out of Progress Rail in Muncie, Indiana.
-The SD70IAC, SD standing for Special Duty, 70 standing for 70 series, and IAC standing for Individual Axle Control.
+IAC stands for Individual Axle Control.
 They are still classified as SD70ACe's on the side of the locomotive but are designated as SD70IAC within the cab controls.
 The new IAC system improves the existing traction system.

-SD70ACe/LW (2007, 2021-present)
+SD70ACe/LW (2007, 2021–present)

-The SD70ACe/LW is designed specifically for rail networks using Russian gauge, featuring a new isolated cab similar to the flat nosed cab of the GT46-ACE GEN II.
+The SD70ACe/LW is designed specifically for rail networks using Russian gauge, featuring a new isolated cab similar to the flat nosed cab of the GT46C-ACe Gen-II.
 The SD70ACe/LW has a 16-710G3C-T2 prime-mover with 4,500 horsepower.
 It uses an AC traction system with a top speed of 74 mph (120 km/h).
 Although it was designed in 2007, the first orders only occurred in mid-2021, when 16 were purchased for the Mongolian Tavan Tolgoi-Gashuunsukhait Railway project.